3 Tips to Beat the Global E-Commerce Summer Slump

 Sixty-six percent of consumers have made a purchase online as a result of an email marketing message.

-We've found that e-mail outreach is especially resonant in global markets.
-In 2015, one MotionPoint client saw nearly 45% of its single-day holiday revenue hail from a localized e-mail campaign.
+We've found that e-post outreach is especially resonant in global markets.
+In 2015, one MotionPoint client saw nearly 45% of its single-day holiday revenue hail from a localised e-post campaign.